i-l-s-e/project_github_microcrede_IVD_MD/cheetcheat.md

 # Managing sensitive files on your local repo
 Using `.gitignore` file, you can list the different files of the project that should be ignored by git (*i.e.* not tracked), *e.g.* datasets, intermediate files

+# Error management
+If I want to go back to a previous commit because I accidentally changed the file, I can either use `git reset --hard <commit ID I want to go back to>` but that would delete permanently all the following commits, which is dangerous.

+I can also use `get revert <commit ID I want to remove>` which will create a new commit that go back to where I want, but I can still access the commit I removed if I want.